Options

 The limit

 attribute, if present, indicates the maximum allowed number of elements.
-Any argument sequence that causes the option value to exceed the given limit (after removing any duplicates) will cause an error to be raised.
+Any argument sequence that causes the array length to exceed the given limit (after removing any duplicates) will cause an error to be raised.

 Function option

 The function option exists for the sole purpose of being configured with an expected parameter count, and is the only option that can accept between zero and one parameter.
-Its value will be either the result of the parsing callback, if specified, or the parsed values themselves.
+Its value will be either the result of the parsing callback, if one is specified, or the parameters themselves.

-as first parameter, which contains the option parameters, and should return the option value.
-As a special case, this array may contain all the remaining command-line arguments (see parameter count for details).
+The callback receives the list of option parameters as its first parameter, and should return the parsed value.
+As a special case, this list may contain all the remaining command-line arguments (see parameter count below).

 Parameter count